redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 Fortunately in our case, there is a simple workaround.

 The host environment reads the file and writes the data to shared memory ***in network order***.
-The file is then processed in 64-byte chunks, where each chunk is copied to the start of a 256-byte message digest.
+The file is then processed in 64-byte chunks, where each chunk is copied to the start of a 512-byte message digest.

 All we need to do is swap the endianness of the data each time we copy a 64-byte chunk to the message digest.
 After that, we no longer need to care about endianness because the data will always appear on the stack in the correct byte order.

-Finally, after the SHA256 digest has been generated, we need to generate a character string that swaps the bytes back into network order.
+Finally, after the hash has been generated, we need to generate a character string that swaps the bytes back into network order.
-In our particuular case, the coding in the WebAssembly host environment is responsible for converting the binary hash value into a printable string.
+In our particuular case, the coding in the JavaScript host environment is responsible for converting the binary hash value into a printable string.

 ### Parallel Operations